 Bayi's Prefectural Emporium with lots of dried mushrooms, herbs and many other local products and souvenirs.

 Traditional nomad yak wool tent, Kongpo Gyamda, June 2006.

-The three kings, possibly Boletus reticuloceps, a close relative of Boletus edulis.
+The three kings, Boletus reticuloceps, a close relative of Boletus edulis and very tasty.

 Lamaling, Aug.
 2011.

 Matsutake for sale at the mushroom market in Gyalthang a.k.a.
 Shangrila, Dechen Tibetan Aut.
 Prefecture, Yunnan.
 July 2012.

 price for 10 to 12 participants (12 is max.)